 There are several types of income for seniors including earnings, investment income, retirement income, and government transfers.
 Seniors in a low-income bracket can especially benefit from understanding what is available to help supplement their income.

 Seniors who contributed to the Canada Pension Plan during their working years can receive CPP benefits – the exact payment amount is based on contributions made by the taxpayer.
-Lower income seniors may also be entitled to Old Age Security (OAS) benefits.
-Both of these incomes are subject to taxation and must be reported on the annual tax return.
+If you are under 70 and work while receiving the CPP, you can decide to continue contributing to the plan.
+You will receive extra payments called post-retirement benefits.
+The income from CPP will be reported on line 1140 of your income tax return.

 Registered Retirement Income Fund

-Pension Income Deduction
+Pension Income Amount

-A joint election to split up to 50 percent of your pension, superannuation, annuity, PRPP, RRIF (including life income fund) and specified pension plan payments may also be beneficial.
+A joint election to split up to 50 percent of your pension, superannuation, annuity, PRPP, RRIF (including life income fund), and specified pension plan payments may also be beneficial.
 There is an upper limit on the qualifying net income adjusted usually every year, along with a maximum amount that you can claim.
 There are certain qualifications that need to be met in order to do a pension split.
-Ensure you meet all the criteria.

 Income That Does Not Qualify for the Pension Income Amount

-Other than RRSPs and RRIFs, seniors my also receive taxable income from investments such as interest, stocks and bonds, or real estate.
+Other than RRSPs and RRIFs, seniors may also receive taxable income from investments such as interest, stocks, and bonds, or real estate.
 It is important to note that there are no tax breaks based on age for capital gains.
 For example, if you are a real estate investor and sell a property for a profit, you will still be subject to capital gains, even if you are over the age of 65.
 Income from investments is added to other income at tax time and will factor into certain benefit payments such as OAS.

-Working Income Tax Benefit for Working Seniors
+Canada Workers Benefit for Working Seniors